fossas/meta-fossa/README.md

 Please submit any patches against the `meta-fossa` layer to this repository.
 Contributions are welcome!

+This layer maintainer can be contacted at support@fossa.com, or via github issues.

 ## Support

 You can request from FOSSA's support team at https://support.fossa.com/hc/en-us